cloudmaven/documentation/pages/faq/faq.md

 * You can easily build a web presence and use that to share data with collaborators or with the public

-## Q: As I am accustomed to my computing environment *persisting*... how do I understand the cloud
+## Q: As I am accustomed to my computing environment *persisting*... how do I understand the cloud?
+It seems
-where it seems my work could *evaporate* at any moment?
+that my work could *evaporate* at any moment!!!

 Cloud platforms are designed and operated as multiply-redundant persistent resources.
 What takes some